erin154/erin154/README.md

 # Hi, I'm Erin 👋

-High school developer building full-stack apps and AI-powered tools.
+High school developer learning to build full-stack apps and AI-powered tools.
 Interested in the intersection of engineering and biology.

 ---